Kazan takin' it to the streets

 The film also eloquently speaks to an America also forcibly prodded out of a pre-war isolationist stance, a country that delayed it's joining of the fight against Nazism until Japan forced its hand.
 A country where isolationism is a big part of the national psyche is particularly open to the scare provided by a foreigner bringing in an unwelcome and essentially invisible Trojan horse.
 Kazan subtly fights against this tacit xenophobia by showing a New Orleans packed with immigrant faces, different cultures and a variety of skin colour, a melting pot that also speaks to a future America to anyone paying attention.
 One of Kazan's colourful brigade is Zero Mostel, who plays Fitch, a petty criminal associate of Blackie's.
 Mostel was later blacklisted and after this year he didn't work in films for several years, Kazan says he was aware there was a stain on Mostel as far as the studio was concerned but hired him anyway.
 According to Kazan a postscript occurred some time after Kazan's HUAC testimony, where he had 'named names', when he bumped into Mostel unexpectedly and they had a drink together, but Mostel put his hands around Kazan's throat a couple of times and said 'why did you do it'?
 They never spoke again.
 Mostel played the part of a blacklisted actor in Martin Ritt's examination of those years in the excellent 1976 film The Front.

 Blackie reacts to information that the police are on high alert by assuming the dead sailor was concealing something valuable and attempts to get his hands on it himself, in much the same way Kiss Me Deadly confused a fatal MacGuffin with a mystery box.
-In a way it sets it's own version of science versus mysticism, medicine versus voodoo as the Doctor battles the dimensions of a disease that resonates all the way to the dark ages.
-Kazan underscores the relation to the black death 'plague' in the denouement by having Blackie attempt to board a ship like a rat up a rope, only to have the rope keep him off as designed.
+In a way it sets its own version of science versus mysticism, medicine versus voodoo as the Doctor battles the dimensions of a disease that resonates all the way to the dark ages. --- In an era of post Covid 19 where the world experienced a real pandemic and saw just what levels of ignorance, fear and loathing some people could sink to, it's instructive to see what attitudes were decades ago. --- Kazan underscores the relation to the black death 'plague' in the denouement by having Blackie attempt to board a ship like a rat up a rope, only to have the rope keep him off as designed.
 Palance's performance is superb, not overplaying the tough guy, but making it clear that violence is his stock in trade, and Mostel is great as the swarthy Fitch in support.
 Paul Douglas (so good as the beat cop in Hathaway's superb Noir 14 Hours ) is solid as the cop, Bel Geddes touching as the loyal wife and Widmark showed his versatility by bringing energy and authority to a good guy part, after essaying mostly noir villains like his spiv/tout in Jules Dassin's (that other leftist, New York theatre personality blacklistee) Night and The City that same year.

 Joseph MacDonald's cinematography is superb, evocative and fluid, and is beautifully balanced by Alfred Newman's dynamic score.
 MacDonald was a Ford veteran from My Darling Clementine and was part of the company Kazan took over at short notice when Ford dropped out of Pinky after the first weeks of filming with an alleged illness.
 Panic In The Streets represents an odd noir piece in that there is no 'femme fatale' and in a true Hawks-ian way the professionals are shown to be competent and capable of triumphing over the virus and the criminals in a completely unromantic and realistic way.
 Kazan grew as a visual filmmaker with this production, able to extract the maximum from all the disparate elements required to assemble a feature film and was in the middle of one of the hottest streaks in the history of the form, and with his life about to be complicated by pressure from his own government in the shape of its odious HUAC committee.